-Another new technology is cuff-assisted colonoscopy, or Endocuff™, which involves the use of a disposable device that fits on the end of a colonoscope.
+A new technology is cuff-assisted colonoscopy, or Endocuff, which involves the use of a disposable device that fits on the end of a colonoscope.
 The device resembles a tiny hairbrush, with soft, flexible, finger-like projections.
 These projections allow doctors to flatten folds on the wall of the colon and rectum, potentially improving their ability to find polyps located behind these folds.

 Another technology being studied by NYU Langone gastroenterologists is balloon-assisted colonoscopy.
 This technique involves using a colonoscope with a balloon fitted onto its tip.
 The balloon is inflated to help doctors flatten the folds of the colon and rectum, potentially making polyps easier to spot and remove.

-Other advances that may be used along with a screening colonoscopy include capsule endoscopy.
-This test, which is recently approved by the U.S. Food and Drug Administration (FDA), is available for the rare person whose colonoscopy cannot be completed in its entirety.
-For these people, a colon capsule endoscopy may be used to view the parts of the colon that were not examined.
+Other advances that may be used along with a screening colonoscopy include capsule endoscopy, which is also called capsule colonoscopy.
+A capsule endoscopy may be used to view the parts of the colon that were not examined during colonoscopy.

-The test involves swallowing a vitamin-size camera pill that takes pictures on its way through the digestive system.
+The test involves swallowing a camera about the size of a vitamin that takes pictures on its way through the digestive system.
 These images are transmitted to a data recorder and are downloaded for viewing by the doctor.

-A fecal immunochemical test, also known as an FIT test or FIT kit, is another stool test.
+A fecal immunochemical test, also known as a FIT test or FIT kit, is a stool test.
 It detects blood in the stool but does not require that you avoid any medications or foods beforehand.

-Most FIT tests are considered more sensitive than FOBT tests.
-As with the FOBT test, the stool sample is collected at home and is sent to a laboratory for analysis.
+Most FIT tests are considered more sensitive than other types of home testing kits for occult, or hidden blood in the stool.
+As with those tests, a stool sample is collected at home and sent to a laboratory for analysis.